top of page

 Little Lamb God bless thee.

-Opening Questions and Pastoral Imagery:The poem begins with the inquisitive tone, “Little Lamb, who made thee?”
-Although there is no question mark, the line is inherently interrogative.
-It invites us to consider not just the literal creation of the lamb, but the origin of life itself.
-This inquiry is gentle and natural, much like the way a child might marvel at a petting zoo animal.
+The poem begins with an inquisitive tone: “Little Lamb, who made thee?”
+Although there is no question mark, it inherently invites reflection.
+It encourages us to consider not just the creation of the lamb but the origin of life itself.
+This question feels gentle and natural, much like how a child might marvel at a petting zoo animal.

-The Cycle of Life and Nurture:Blake describes how the lamb is given life, sustenance, and even “clothing of delight” by nature.
-The imagery of feeding “by the stream and o'er the mead” paints a vivid pastoral scene, encouraging us to see nature as a nurturing, almost sacred force.
-The soft, woolly imagery reinforces the themes of comfort and care.
+Blake describes how the lamb is given life, sustenance, and even “clothing of delight” by nature.
+The imagery of feeding “by the stream and o'er the mead” paints a vivid pastoral scene, urging us to see nature as a nurturing and almost sacred force.
+In addition, the soft, woolly imagery reinforces themes of comfort and care.

-The Divine Connection:The second stanza shifts the focus.
-Here, the child (or narrator) promises to explain the lamb’s origin by linking it to the divine: “He is called by thy name, / For He calls Himself a Lamb.”
-This connection is rich with Christian symbolism, referring to Jesus Christ—the Lamb of God—who is both meek and mild.
-The echoing identification between the child and the lamb suggests that innocence and purity are reflections of the divine in all beings.
+The second stanza shifts focus.
+Here, the child (or narrator) defines the lamb's origin by linking it to the divine: “He is called by thy name, / For He calls Himself a Lamb.”
+This connection brims with Christian symbolism.
+It refers to Jesus Christ—the Lamb of God—who embodies meekness and humility.
+The identification between the child and the lamb implies that innocence and purity reflect the divine in all beings.

-Conversation in the Classroom:When teaching this poem, it is valuable to encourage students to converse with verse.
-Ask them:
+When teaching this poem, encourage students to converse with verse.
+Ask them questions like:

-Who do you imagine the speaker to be?
+• Who do you imagine the speaker to be?

-What does the repetition of the questions evoke?
+• What emotions does the repetition evoke?

-How do the pastoral images and simple language contribute to the poem’s mood?These questions allow students to articulate personal interpretations, thereby deepening their engagement with the text.
+These inquiries invite students to articulate personal interpretations, deepening their engagement with the text.

 Literary Analysis: Themes, Imagery, and Symbolism